trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/BatchApexRecipes.md

 ```

-### `public void finish(Database context)`
+### `public void finish(Database.BatchableContext context)`

-This method is called by the system when all the individual batches have completed.
-Intrepid developers may send emails, or otherwise notify others of the job's completion here.
+This method is called by the system when all the individual
+batches have completed.
+Intrepid developers may send emails, or otherwise
+notify others of the job's completion here.

 #### Parameters